 - Data Gaps (Post-Election Day)

-USICES avails itself of a wide range of experts who have trained in the past decade more than 500 election administrators and offered graduate academic programs on the subject in different universities across the United States and around the globe.
-In addition, we have included among the pool of experts, presentations from representatives from various U.S. federal, state, and local election departments and boards to add value and patronage to the training course, as well as provide an opportunity for participants to build networks.
+USICES and INE avails itself of a wide range of experts who have trained in the past decade more than 500 election administrators and offered graduate academic programs on the subject in different universities across the United States, Mexico, and around the globe.

 Facilitators use activity-based approaches that maximize retention of knowledge and skills learned.
 In addition, the training is designed to promote or reinforce professional confidence, ethics, understanding of principles of best electoral practice, and access to networks of peers.
 Facilitators encourage participants to reflect on their better organization, providing comparative examples and alternative approaches, generating blueprints or support for organizational reform.
 Participants will be evaluated for each topic through quizzes and a final test after the training to complete the course and get a certificate.